cs414-byte-mechanics/cs414-f19-001-ByteMechanics/GameIP.md

 * `matchID` is a string and is the identifier of the new match that has just been created.
 * `initialBoard` is a 2D array and is the initial state of the board at the start of a new match.
 * `whoseTurn` is a string and is the name of the player who is allowed to make the next move.
 At the start of the match this will be the player who created the match unless therwise stated in the rules.
+* `matchBeginTime` is a string and contains the time that the match was created.

 ## invitation